 - (a) If during or after the investigation, the City Manager or their designee determines that there is reasonable cause to believe discrimination occurred, the City shall attempt to conciliate the complaint.
 In conciliating a complaint, the City Manager or their designee shall try to achieve a just resolution and obtain assurances that the respondent will satisfactorily remedy any violation of the complainant's rights and take action to ensure the elimination of both present and future unlawful practices in compliance with this ordinance.
 This can include the voluntary discontinuance of the unlawful practice by the respondent and adequate assurances of future compliance with this ordinance combined with an educational component.
 Nothing said or done during the course of conciliation may be made public or be used as evidence in a subsequent proceeding under this ordinance.
-For these purposes, complaints and proceedings under this article shall be considered as litigation. - (b) A conciliation agreement executed under this section must be in writing in a form approved by the City Attorney and must be signed and verified by the respondent and the complainant.
+For these purposes, complaints and proceedings under this article shall be considered as litigation. - (b) A conciliation agreement executed under this section must be in writing in a form approved by the City Attorney and must be signed and verified by the respondent and the complainant, subject to approval of the City Manager or their designee who shall indicate approval by signing the agreement.
 A conciliation agreement is executed upon its signing and verification by all parties to the agreement.
-An agreement shall be a public document, subject to any redactions required by state law, federal law, or common law privacy. - (c) A party to an executed conciliation agreement shall not be prosecuted in municipal court for the unlawful practice identified in the agreement unless the complaint notifies the City Manager or their designee within one (1) year of a violation of the agreement for the same discriminatory practice addressed by the agreement and the City Attorney determines that the agreement has been violated.

-(d) If a conciliation agreement cannot be reached, the matter may be reviewed for criminal enforcement pursuant to Section 14-203-10.
+An agreement shall be a public document, subject to any redactions required by state law, federal law, or common law privacy. - (c) A party to an executed conciliation agreement shall not be prosecuted in municipal court for the unlawful practice identified in the agreement unless the complaint notifies the City Manager or their designee within one (1) year of a violation of the agreement for the same discriminatory practice addressed by the agreement and the City Attorney determines that the agreement has been violated. - (d) If a conciliation agreement cannot be reached by the City Manager or their designee, the matter may be reviewed for criminal enforcement pursuant to Section 14-203-9.

 Sec.
-14-203-14: Defenses
+14-203-13: Defenses

-- (a) Any applicable federal or state constitutional or statutory defense may be asserted by a person alleged to be in violation of this section. - (b) It is a defense that a person alleged to be in violation of this section was acting pursuant to a court order.
+- (a) Any applicable federal or state law defense may be asserted by a person alleged to be in violation of this section. - (b) It is a defense that a person alleged to be in violation of this section was acting pursuant to a court order.

 Sec.
-14-204-15: Education and Public Information
+14-204-14: Education and Public Information